fhennig/remotefs/README.md

 storage computer doesn't have enough processing power and the processing server has a disk quota or a too small disk.

+It should probably be run locally and the actual connection between hosts would be an ssh tunnel.

 ## install

 ### server

 1. clone the repo
-2. python3 -m venv venv
+2. `python3 -m venv venv`
-3. . ./venv/bin/activate
+3. `. ./venv/bin/activate`
-4. pip install -r server_requirements.txt
+4. `pip install flask`
-5. export FLASK_APP=flask_server.py
+5. `export FLASK_APP=flask_server.py`
-6. flask run
+6. `flask run`

 ### client